 - Consider how you will deploy the VDA to each office PC.
-Citrix recommends using electronic software distribution such as Active Directory scripts and Microsoft System Center Configuration Manager.
+We recommend using electronic software distribution such as Active Directory scripts and Microsoft System Center Configuration Manager.
 The installation media contains sample Active Directory scripts.

 - Review the security considerations for Remote PC Access deployments.

-- Secure Boot for Remote PC Access is currently supported on Windows 10.
+- Secure Boot for Remote PC Access is supported on Windows 10 only.

-- Remote PC Access can be used on most laptop computers.
-To improve accessibility and deliver the best connection experience, configure the laptop power saving options to those of a desktop PC.
+- You can use Remote PC Access on most laptop computers.
+To improve accessibility and deliver the best connection experience, ensure the laptop is connected to a power source instead of running on the battery.
+Configure the laptop power options to match a desktop PC.
 For example:

 - Disable the hibernate feature.